2-Methyltryptamine: Pharmacology

+Pharmacodynamics

 2-MT shows affinity (K_{i}) for the serotonin 5-HT_{1A} and 5-HT_{2A} receptors, with K_{i} values of 1,095 nM and 7,774 nM, respectively.
 These affinities were respectively 34-fold and 3.2-fold lower than those of tryptamine in the same study.
 It also acts as an agonist of the serotonin 5-HT_{1A} and 5-HT_{2A} receptors, with EC_{50} values of 12,534 nM and 4,598 nM, respectively.
 These activational potencies were respectively 14-fold and 19-fold lower than those of tryptamine in the same study.

 It does not produce conditioned place preference (CPP), self-administration, or changes in locomotor activity in rodents.
 Findings on whether 2-MT produces the head-twitch response (HTR), a behavioral proxy of psychedelic effects, are mixed.
 In one study, it produced the HTR at a dose of 3 mg/kg intraperitoneally, and this was completely blocked by the serotonin 5-HT_{2A} receptor antagonist ketanserin.
 In another study, both tryptamine and 2-MT did not produce the HTR at a dose of 3 mg/kg intraperitoneally.